Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Testing for relevant deviations

 \end{description}

-Assumption $(A1)$ is a technical condition that captures a uniform tail probability decay from which we will deduce concentration inequalities for the the components of the $U$-statistic defined in \eqref{hd3}.
-Note that this condition is always satisfied if the kernel $h$ is bounded.
+Assumption $(A1)$ is a technical condition that captures a uniform tail probability decay from which we will deduce concentration inequalities for the components of the $U$-statistic defined in \eqref{hd3}.
+It is possible to weaken this assumption to a polynomial one at the cost of an only polynomial growth of $p$ in $n$.
+Note that condition (A1) is always satisfied if the kernel $h$ is bounded.
 Assumption $(A2)$ is a uniform non-degeneracy requirement which is a standard condition for deriving Gaussian approximation results, see for instance \cite{UApprox, ImprovedApprox} among others.
 We emphasize that this assumption is only required here for the parameters $\theta_i$ which are (uniformly) bounded away from $0$.
 This covers most cases of practical interest, where a degenerate kernel appears in the case $ \theta_i =0$, but the kernel is non-degenerate, whenever $\theta_i \not = 0$.
 Roughly speaking, for the problem of testing composite hypotheses of the form \eqref{hd4} the distinction between the degenerate and non-degenerate case is basically not necessary if Assumption (A2) is satisfied (see Section \ref{sec34} for a more detailed discussion in the context of dependence measures).
-Finally, Assumption $(A3)$ ensures that we can approximate the maximum of dependent normal distributed random variables by the maximum of independent ones.
+Finally, Assumption $(A3)$ ensures that we can approximate the maximum of dependent normal distributed random variables by the maximum of independent ones, thereby obtaining a Gumbel limit for the statistic.
+This assumption is implicit in other works such as \cite{hanetal2017} as it is always true under the classical null of independence.
 We already emphasize at this point that this assumption will not be required for the bootstrap test, which will be developed in Section \ref{sec22} later on.

 Our first result shows that the test defined in \eqref{hd5} has asymptotic level $\alpha$ (uniformly over a given class of distributions).
 For a precise statement consider the set of all distribution functions on $\mathbb{R}^d$ satisfying Assumptions (A1) - (A3), and define